libclang-vim/vim-textobj-clang/README.md

 ## More complecated operator-pending mappings

-If you set `g:textobj_clang_more_mapping` to `1`, many operator-pending mappings are defined.
+If you set `g:textobj_clang_more_mappings` to `1`, many operator-pending mappings are defined.
 As a default, mappings in a below table are defined.
 You can control the number of the mappings with `g:textobj_clang_mapping_kinds`.

 <table>
     <tr>